pagkly/Zed/Investopedia3/Spoofing.md

 If you get an inquiry seeking personal information, don’t provide it.
 Hang up (or log off) and then look up the phone number or customer service email address from the entity purportedly contacting you for your personal information.

-If you think you’ve been spoofed, you can file a complaint at the FCC's [Consumer Complaint Center](https://consumercomplaints.fcc.gov/hc/en-us).
+If you think you’ve been spoofed, you can file a complaint at the FCC's [[Consumer Complaint Center]](https://consumercomplaints.fcc.gov/hc/en-us).
 The FCC doesn't act on individual complaints but will add that information to its database.
 If you've lost money because of spoofing, the FCC recommends contacting your local police.

 ## Types of Spoofing

 ### Email Spoofing

-Sometimes referred to as [phishing](https://www.investopedia.com/terms/p/phishing.asp), this tactic is used by both dishonest advertisers and outright thieves.
+Sometimes referred to as [[phishing]](https://www.investopedia.com/terms/p/phishing.asp), this tactic is used by both dishonest advertisers and outright thieves.
 The spoofer sends out emails with a falsified “From:” line to try to trick victims into believing that the message is from a friend, their bank, or some other legitimate source.
 Any email that asks for your password, Social Security number, or any other personal information could be a trick.

 ### Text Message Spoofing